-The cornerstone of The Hill is the Donald-Epting House, circa 1800.
+The cornerstone of The Hill is the Donnald-Epting House, circa 1800.
 This Plantation Plain style home is the outgrowth of four distinct periods.
-The original two-story log house, what is now the dining room, was built in 1790.
-John Donald purchased the house around 1810 and made the first addition, the framed hall and parlor.
 The home was acquired by the Epting’s and moved from Donalds, SC to its present location on The Hill in 1979.
-A local cottage from Athens was also moved to The Hill and joined to the back of the original log house, now the kitchen, library, and master bedroom.
-The lower bedroom was constructed under the cottage in 1979, allowing walk out access to the backyard.
+A local cottage from Athens was also moved to The Hill and joined to the back of the original log house.
 The interior is completely furnished with period antiques giving the house 200 years of history from front door to back door.
 The surrounding grounds have beautiful gardens full of azaleas and hydrangeas, large open fields, as well as the most recent addition, the in ground pool, which was added in 1993.

-Before you get to the Donald-Epting House you will come to a quaint little two-story home that is made of solid stone, appropriately named the Rock House.
+Before you get to the Donnald-Epting House you will come to a quaint little two-story home that is made of solid stone, appropriately named the Rock House.
 In 1920 the grandson of a former slave, who was deeded the property after the civil war, built the house with locally harvested fieldstone.
-The perfect sized covered porch is the best place on The Hill to sit and listen to the rain hit the tin roof.
-It has 2 bedrooms, 2 full baths, a small living room and kitchen.

-Make your & your guests' experiences truly one of a kind by renting one of The Hill Houses today!
+Make you and your guests' experiences truly one of a kind by renting one of The Hill Houses today!